Woman runs own half marathon after mix-up with UK race

 WORCESTER, Mass.
 (AP) — A Massachusetts woman thought she was signing up to run a half marathon near her home, not across the Atlantic Ocean.

-But after Sheila Pereira learned the Worcester City Half Marathon was actually being held in Worcester, England and not Worcester, Massachusetts on September 15, she decided to run 13 miles that day anyway.
+Sheila Pereira learned too late that the Worcester City Half Marathon was actually being held in Worcester, England, and not Worcester, Massachusetts, on Sept.
+15.

+She decided to run 13 miles that day anyway, only on this side of the pond.

 After Pereira explained the mix-up, the Worcester City Half Marathon sent along a medal, a shirt and encouragement to travel the 3,000 miles to participate in person in next year's race.